-The KIM API includes bindings for the most popular low-level languages:
+The KIM API includes bindings for the most popular middle-level languages:

 See here for a list of simulation codes that support the KIM API.